nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

 ```

 In this case the source set is the set of all binary blobs and the target set
 is the set of all binary blobs.
-The injector function is *zlib.compress* and
+The section function is *zlib.compress* and
-the extractor function is *zlib.decompress*.
+the retraction function is *zlib.decompress*.

-\* Actually the compressed binary blob is not always smaller than the original,
-if you don't believe me try compressing a file that is already compressed.

 ### Encoders and Decoders

-Another example of a retraction section pair is an encoder and a decoder.
+Our final example of a retraction section pair is an encoder and a decoder.

 An encoder is a function that takes a piece of data and encodes it into a
+format that is suitable for transmission over a network or storage on disk,
-string.
-A decoder is a function that takes that string and decodes it back
+usually a string.
+A decoder is a function that takes that string and decodes it
-into the original data.
+back into the original data.

 For example, the python *base64* module has two functions *b64encode* and
 *b64decode* that are a retraction section pair.
 The *b64encode* function takes